Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Discussion

 \subsection{Challenging objects and possible solutions}

 We list several explanations for why some objects pose challenges during grasping.
-First, when grasping low-profile objects (i.e. a small-sized eraser), a prosthetic hand’s fingers tend to touch the table, making it difficult for users to find an optimal grasping position that ensures sufficient finger–object contact without unwanted table contact.
+First, when grasping low-profile objects (i.e. a small-sized eraser), a prosthetic hand’s fingers tend to touch the table, making it difficult for users to find an optimal grasping position that ensures sufficient finger-object contact without unwanted table contact.
 Second, small spherical objects like ping-pong balls demand precise equatorial alignment of the fingers before grasping with the prosthetic hand we used.
 Other factors may originate from smoothness and softness of the objects.

-In real life, these challenges could be partially handled using some grasping strategy without further model training.
+In real life, these challenges could be partially handled using some grasping strategy.
 For example, when picking up a playing card from a table, one strategy is to slide the card to the table’s edge before grasping it.
 Moreover, human often use a pre-shape---adjusting the hand’s aperture and wrist orientation in advance---to facilitate a stable grasp \cite{jeannerod1984timing}.